Solitaire (James Bond): Novel biography

 Solitaire was initiated into some of the practices of Voodoo while still a child in Haiti.
 Either naturally or through this initiation, she has an extrasensory ability both to foretell the future and to judge the veracity of others, even if they converse in a language that she does not speak.
 These gifts instilled great fear of her among those who know her.
 Mr. Big discovered her doing a mind-reading act in a Haitian cabaret and, recognizing the value of her abilities, took her into his employ, using her in his espionage operations and planning for her eventually to have his children.
 Solitaire becomes, more or less, his hostage, with little or no autonomy, and when he uses her to interrogate Bond, her mental abilities immediately tell her that he is the one who will rescue her.
 She thus covers for Bond by lying to Mr. Big, telling him that Bond is not out to get the gangster.
 She later escapes from Mr. Big and accompanies Bond on his assignment, though the gangster locates and kidnaps her, ultimately attempting, unsuccessfully, to kill both her and Bond by towing them over a Jamaican reef (a scenario adapted for the film version of For Your Eyes Only).
 The effort fails when Mr. Big's boat is destroyed by a mine Bond had earlier planted.
 The novel ends with Solitaire preparing to accompany Bond on his post-assignment recuperative leave.

 Unlike in the film, there is no evidence that Solitaire would lose her psychic powers after sexual congress, an eventuality that does not appear due to a broken finger Bond sustains and his need to stay vigilant during their only night together.
 As is the case in the film, she is apparently a virgin, and she gives every sign of wishing to have a sexual relationship with Bond, going so far as to initiate their first physical contact and later teasing him with her nudity.
 While the culmination never comes to pass in the novel, the indications are that it will happen during their shared vacation as the story concludes.
-Unusually for one of Fleming's heroines, what becomes of Solitaire after Live and Let Die is never explained; in Dr. No, when returning to Jamaica, Bond finds himself wondering about her whereabouts.
+Unusually for one of Ian Fleming's heroines, what becomes of Solitaire after Live and Let Die is never explained; in Dr. No, when returning to Jamaica, Bond finds himself wondering about her whereabouts.